Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 3. Derek Anderson

 I know that Anderson has since proven to be nearly as bad as the others on this list, but unlike the others, he did make a Pro Bowl.
-In my first ranking of Browns QB’s three years ago, I ranked Anderson No. 1.
+In my first ranking of Browns QB’s in 2010, I ranked Anderson No. 1.
 I have since realized that was a big mistake.

 While he posted spectacular numbers in 2007 and had the best season for a Browns QB since the team returned in 1999, he spent his final two seasons with the Browns making that look like a fluke.
 In 2007 he was handed an outstanding season by running back Jamal Lewis (1,304 yards) and once-in-a-lifetime 1,000-yard seasons from Braylon Edwards and Kellen Winslow Jr. He was surrounded by more talent on offense than anyone on this list, and that is what elevated him – it wasn’t the other way around.